dehydratedpotato/LegacyPreferences/README.md

 # :warning: Halt!
 Misc Disclaimers and Warnings
 - The app icon used by Legacy System Preferences was designed by Apple, not I, and belongs to the native System Preferences/Settings app.
 - The classic preference panes used by this app ([these](https://drive.google.com/drive/folders/1XXXov0TvGNJbwaqKJWsqp0x2cYOKh099?usp=share_link)) were written and licensed by Apple, not I, and were ripped from a previous release of MacOS.
-- The app is compiled for x86 due to compatability reasons, and must run under Rosetta for Apple Silicon machines.

-If any preference pane (3rd party or distributed by me via old macOS) via this app decides to wig out and bricks your machine or nukes your filesystem, don't blame me for the catastrophe.
+If *any* preference pane (3rd party or from old macOS) via this app decides to wig out and bricks your machine or nukes your filesystem, don't blame me for the catastrophe.
 This project is very much a jank experiment. **You've been warned!!!**

 ___

 ## Completion Checklist
-This is a checklist of crucial features I need to add and are in development currently.
+This is a checklist of crucial features I need to hurry up and add.
+They are in development currently.
 - [ ] User Avatar Setting
 - [ ] Search with Spotlight Focus
 - [ ] Backwards/Forwards Navigation